Experience Zero Gravity Aboard Fat Albert in Pensacola

 A Few Reasons You Should Watch the Blue Angels Perform

 - They fly as close to each other as 18 inches in their F/A-18 Hornets.
-Driving that close to someone would be risky!
+Imagine, just driving that close to someone would be risky.

 - They perform vertical rolls at a mind-boggling 15,000 feet.

 - Even more mind-boggling, they perform oh-so-low sneak passes at 50 feet.

 - They fly as fast as 700 mph.
 That’s just under Mach 1.